Wolcott College Prep Board of Trustees

 Sheryl is a graduate of Emory University, BA; New York University, MSW; Illinois School of Professional Psychology, PsyD; Institute for Integrative Nutrition (IIN) Certificate in Health Coaching

-Sheryl, a founding Trustee, became involved with Wolcott School to help provide every child with a positive developmental, academic, and social high school experience so that they can achieve all their goals.
+Sheryl, a founding Trustee, became involved with Wolcott to help provide every child with a positive developmental, academic, and social high school experience so that they can achieve all their goals.

 Sheryl also founded Bellick Bakes, a mail order gift chocolate chip cookie business.

 Joel received his undergraduate degree in Kinesiology from the University of Colorado-Boulder and then went on to attend the DePaul College of Law where he received his JD in 1989.
 He worked for the firm of Hlusitk, Huizenga, Williams and VanderWoulde from 1989 through 1995 focusing on transactional matters and environmental law.
 In 1995 Joel joined Help At Home to become General Counsel.
 Help At Home provides home care services to elderly, disabled and intellectually disabled individuals with the goal of allowing them to remain connected to their community and avoid institutional placement.